RealityProgrammer/Overseer-Inspector/README.md

 Also, complicated member access like namespace, classes are not added yet and probably never will.
 Enum, however, are comparable with integer numeric type (Long)

+### Pro
+1. It's a small interpreter, so it's pretty fast
+2. Can do most of C# syntax

+### Con
+1. No constructor, only primitive (int, long, unsigned, string, boolean, null)
+2. Initial overhead

 # Acknowledgement
 This is one person project, everything might not be performance, nor be bug free, but suggestion and bug report are highly welcomed.
 TODO table: